Simpson-Funsaki/Youtube-Playlist-Manager/README.md

-This is a initial Project for youtube plylist ama=nge
+This is a initial Project for youtube playlist manager